gagle/node-properties/README.md

 <a name="Stringifier_section"></a>
 __Stringifier#section(obj) : Stringifier__

 Writes a section line.
-It takes an object with two options: `name` and `comment`.
+It gets an object with two options: `name` and `comment`.
 The name is converted into a string.
 If you don't need to write a comment you can pass the name instead of an object.
 Returns the stringifier being used.

 ```javascript
 stringifier.section ("my section");